 Computer equipment among items dumped outside N. Korean embassy

-KUALA LUMPUR: Computer equipment are among some of the items dumped outside the North Korean embassy here which has since become the centre of media attention following the murder case of Kim Jong-nam.
+KUALA LUMPUR: Several computer equipment were among items dumped outside the North Korean embassy here which has since become the media spotlight following the murder case of Kim Jong-nam.

 A check by Bernama revealed that three unserviceable laptops and a central processing unit (CPU) were found along with other garbage such as bottles of alcoholic beverages, fast food containers and flower stands.